2024 Memberships sold out!

 STEPS TO JOIN (OR RE-JOIN) THE CSA

-To join for 2018, we ask that all new and returning members:
+To join, we ask that all new and returning members:

 - New members fill in this form to submit your information, desired membership level, and to request an appointment to visit the farm (new members only).
 We will email you to confirm that we still have openings and confirm your visit date and time.
 Returning members just need to let us know what size/frequency share they want.

-- Download and sign a copy of our Windsong Farm member agreement.
+- Download a copy of our Windsong Farm member agreement.
 Print, sign, and date the first two pages (only).

 - Pay a $100 nonrefundable deposit.
 You can bring the agreement and check with you to your farm visit and give them to us at the end of the tour, after you are certain that you want to join, or you can mail them to us later.
 Returning members are welcome to drop off the agreement/check at your next pick up, or mail them to us to reserve your 2018 share.

 Membership is reserved when all three requirements are completed.